Reward your mailing list subscribers

 7. Top secret news

-Finally, as I have said a few times, it is all about ‘exclusivity’ and making your subscribers feel special, so do you have some exciting, but secret news – if so, share it via your newsletter first this time, well before you put it on Facebook or your website or other social media channels.
+Finally, as I have said a few times, it is all about ‘exclusivity’ and making your subscribers feel special, so do you have some exciting, but secret news – if so, share it via your newsletter first this time, well before you put it on social media or your website.
 It’s all about ensuring your subscribers are seeing the benefits of receiving your newsletter and not just content that is already widely available.

 Then advertise…!